mrciolino/wiki-backup/timeline.md

   - Luther becomes regent of Altricia.
   - Os and Breeze-e return to Gothriathon.
   - Kierkegaard returns to rule Bahryst with his wife.
+  - Bazzdos returns to the Forge Dimension and begins creation of the first automaton prototypes—an iteration of the AI bots used for fabrication work in the Forge.
-  - Bazzdos and Gilthur return to North Geskoworm.
+  - Gilthur return to North Geskoworm.
   - Meade returns to Fywick.
   - Adalynn remains in her flying fortress for a time until her betrayal.
 - Gilthur abdicates his titles as Pirate King of Saragossa and King of Altricia.
 - The remaining Low Bar Brawlers attend the council of the gods, where [Adalynn](/characters/adalynn) attempts to sieze the weave from Mystra whos been subdued by Mask, causing Breezy-e to kill her.
 - Adalynn's fortress becomes inoperable for spelljammer transport (until Illiard takes control back in the future).
 - Narascus, forseeing disarray, makes his initial claim to be the successor of Spoops.
 His claim gains some sympathy from his own clerics, but his claim is challenged by others.
 Primarily the Wegatians.

-- Bazzdos sees the party fractures taking hold and accelerates his plan to collect more [Gond](/characters/Gond) souls by abducting more gnomes named Gond.
-This leads to direct conflict with Gilthur who must protect the Geskoworm Gnomes.
-- Bazzdos' warforged army attacks and easily takes North Geskoworm.
-Gilthur and Bazzdos duel, both deal significant damage to eachother.
-Bazzdos attempts a temporary retreat into the Forge Dimenstion, but his ring breaks after closing off the portal, trapping him inside.
-The remaining warforged lose their coordination and are finished off by the gnomes.
-Gilthur succumbs to his wounds and the blessing of Garl Glittergold is passed to Krorgfrey.
-The speaking stone networks decay into dysfunction as the forge dimension gets sucked further into the Plane of Fire.
+### Date: ~10 AC
+- Bazzdos sees party fractures taking hold and begins planning to assume control of the gnomish people by emulating the god Gond.
+He begins creating infrastructure for a massive mining and forge operation in North Geskoworm.
+He recruits gnomes from all over Mardun to support this operation and establish mining for iron, mithril, and other metals.

+### Date: ~14 AC

+- With the incredibly fast industrialization of North Geskoworm, it becomes a wealthy trade city and the leading exporter of mithril and mithril goods.
+The gnomes begin to see Bazzdos as a god of the forge akin to Gond, but just as they begin to worship him, Bazzdos starts seeing them as a means to an end.
+He begins using gnomes named Gond to collect Gond souls and incorporate them into his own soul core.
+This leaves many gnomes in a state of having to relearn their world, as a small part of their soul is missing.

+### Date: ~15 AC

+- Gilthur learns of Bazzdos taking a small part of Gond from the gnomes and confronts him to protect the Gnomish Gonds.
+- Bazzdos’s first automatons, originally used to run the mining operations, easily take control of North Geskoworm in an occupation that lasts two months.
+In a final battle of the rebellion, Gilthur and Bazzdos duel, both dealing significant damage to each other.
+Seeing the people he wished to lead rise against him, Bazzdos retreats into the Forge Dimension.
+- The remaining automatons lose coordination due to delays in the speaking stone networks, making them vulnerable to coordinated attacks and are destroyed by the gnomes.
+- Gilthur, Hero of North Geskoworm, succumbs to his wounds, and the blessing of Garl Glittergold passes to Krorgfrey.
+- As the party crumbles, Bazzdos begins shutting down the speaking stone network, as it is too exposed to the Naracenes.
+- Bazzdos starts developing a new, more secure speaking stone network, unconnected to the old system, allowing better control over the automatons and AI robots.
+- Bazzdos decides to leave Mardun for a time and travels to the Plane of Fire, where he begins new projects and future plans.

 ### 15-16 AC The Hastow-Wegate War
 - In an effort to seize power and crush any religious opposition, Narascus uses hundreds of spelljammers to launch a surprise attack on Wegate, and marched his armies over land on Altricia.
 Altricia falls easily, Luther is captured, and the remaining troops march on Wegate.

 #### Battle of Wegate
 - Narascus bombards Wegate, dropping undead on and outside the less defended city.
 Undead vs Undead and necrotic magical combat ensue.
 - However, this attack was forseen by the oracle of Fywick who shared this intel with allies of Mortis Lux, who all were prepared to defend Wegate.
 2/3 of Hastow spelljammers are destroyed.
 - Breezy-e teleports to Narascus' command ship, demanding an explanation for this attack.
 Narascus almost manages to convince breezy-e that this is the will of Spoops, but to seal the deal that there is nothing suspicious, Breezy-e offers to share a bowl of spaghetti which Narascus hates.
 This sours his ruse with Breezy-e, leading to a duel where Narascus is defeated.
 Breezy-e thinks he killed Narascus and commands the fleet to leave.
 - Hastow spelljammer forces are forced to retreat back to Hastow.
 Breezy-e returns to Os at Gothriathon.
 - The Hastow land force arrive in Wegate and find out Narascus has already been defeated.
 Most of the living necromancers are persuaded diplomatically to side with Wegate.
 The turncoats inform Wegate that [Altricia](/locations/Mardun/Allford) is captured and Luther was taken prisoner back in Hastow.
 The new Wegate army is sent to march back to [Altricia](/locations/Mardun/Allford)

 #### Preparation for the Counterattack
 - Narascus returns via spelljammer and finds Luther and other Altrician nobility imprisoned.
 Most of his forces are destroyed or turned to Wegate, and he himself is gravely injured.
 Narascus' body is rejuvinated via a demonic blood ritual where Luther and the other nobles are sacrificed.
 Narascus arises, empowered anew, and reinvigorated as the Red Archon.
 - Wegate begins rebuilding some spelljammers without Bazzdos' assistance.
 New spelljammers used as aerial support.